-Quantitative Disclosures Particular Amount in BDT Million g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member. al Meeting regarding oversed held on need basis. eing the remuneration wa No. Amount h) Number and total amount of guaranteed bonuses awarded made during the financial ye ar.
-Nil Number and total amount of sign-on awards made during the financial year.
-Nil Number and total amount of severance payments made during the financial year Nil i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linke d instruments and other forms.
-Nil Total amount of deferred remuneration paid out in the financial year.
-Nil j) Breakdown of amount of remuneration awards for the financial year to show: Breakdown of Remuneration is s as follows(Taka in million j bleakdown of amount of femulieration awards for the infancial year to show.
-Basic salary 768,4 - fixed and variable Allowances 796,3 Festival bonus 122,9 Gratuity 186,5 Provident fund contribution 71,5 Performance bonus 210,0 Total: 2,155,8 - deferred and non-deferred.
-Nil - different forms used (cash, shares and share linked instruments, other forms).
-All the remunerations are provided in the form of cash k) Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value adjustments (eg claw backs or similar reversals or downward revaluations of awards) of d different forms used (cash, shares and share linked instruments, other forms).
-All the remunerations are prov vided in the form of cash Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
+Qu aalitative Disclosures Pa rticular Amount in BDT Million g.
+Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
+Meeting regarding overseeing remuneration was held on ne h.
+Number and total amount of guaranteed bonuses awarded made during the financial year.
+Number and total amount of sign-on awards made during the financial year.
+Number and total amount of severance payments made during the financial year No. Nil Nil Nil Amount i.
+Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
+Total amount of deferred remuneration paid out in the financial year.
+Nil Nil j.
+Breakdown of amount of remuneration awards for the financial year to show: Breakdown of Remuneration follows(Taka in million): is as imed and variable Basic salary 872 Allowances 906 Festival bonus 141 Gratuity Provident fund contribution 156 n 81 Performance bonus 180 Total: 2,337 - deferred and non-deferred.
+Nil 2,331 - different forms used (cash, shares and share linked instruments, other forms).
+All the remunerations are proof cash ovided in the form k.
+Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of shares or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
 Nil Total amount of reductions during the financial year due to ex post explicit adjustments.
 Nil Total amount of reductions during the financial year due to ex post implicit adjustments.
 Nil